 Heather Stephens leads Kennedy/Jenks’ Wastewater Community of Practice and is a Senior Project Manager in the Portland office.
 Her 20-year career has focused on the planning, predesign, and design of wastewater conveyance and treatment systems serving public utilities in the Pacific Northwest.
 She has completed dozens of projects involving wastewater facilities planning, predesign, and design, wastewater treatment process engineering, wastewater system master planning and predesign, pipeline design, and asset management.
 In addition to her technical skills, Heather is highly regarded for her ability to work with project teams, communicate challenging issues effectively, and successfully integrate efforts on large, complex projects.

 Dawn is Kennedy/Jenks’ Practice Leader for Recycled Water.
 She has over 16 years of experience providing project management and technical engineering support for a wide-range of multidisciplinary water supply engineering projects.
-She has contributed to or led the development of over a dozen Recycled Water Master Plans; many of which received grant funding through the SWRCB Water Recycling Funding Program or Bureau of Reclamation Title XVI Program.
-She served as the primary author on various Recycled Water White Papers and has led engineering evaluations for non-potable and potable reuse studies.
+She has contributed to or led the development of over a dozen Recycled Water Master Plans; many of which received grant funding and has led complex regional studies exploring non-potable and potable reuse.
 Dawn has served as the liaison between engineering, public and environmental teams, and appreciates the intercommunication needed to successfully plan and integrate all elements of a recycled water program.
-Dawn currently serves as a Board Member for the WateReuse Association and for Kennedy/Jenks Consultants.
+Dawn currently serves as on the Board of Trustees for WateReuse California.

 Travis W. Tormanen